COURT OF APPEALSJob Description

-Provides legal assistance to Court of Appeals Judges or commissioners.
+Provides legal assistance to a Court of Appeals judges or commissioners.
 Performs legal research and writing, analysis, and evaluation of arguments raised on appeal.

 (Note: The following is a listing of typical duties; the actual duties of a position may not include all those listed or may include other work of a similar nature.)